kboldiston/mean-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+This repo was created using the guide [here](https://scotch.io/tutorials/mean-app-with-angular-2-and-the-angular-cli).
+Check them out for some great tutorials.